 - SGR 4 Arts & Humanities/Diversity: One of two courses (any eligible course)

 - SGR 5 Mathematics: MATH 103 or higher course

 - Students who have taken Anatomy or Physiology more than seven years prior to their admission date will be required to update these courses.

 Non-Native Speakers of English

 All students seeking admission into a nursing program in the College of Nursing must submit federal and supplemental criminal background checks.
 Admission to a program is conditional based on the results of the background check.
 The required background check is based on requirements for licensure as a registered nurse in South Dakota (South Dakota Nurse Practice Act, SD Codified Law Chapter 36-9-97).
-If you have been convicted, pled guilty or no contest to, or received a suspended imposition of sentence for a felony or other criminal offence (excluding minor traffic violations), you are advised that it may not be possible for you to be accepted into the major at SDSU.
+If you have been convicted, pled guilty or no contest to, or received a suspended imposition of sentence for a felony or other criminal offence (excluding minor traffic violations), you are advised that it may not be possible for you to be accepted into the major at South Dakota State University.
 Students may also be prevented from taking the required licensure exam for registered nurses, and may be prevented from gaining employment in the field of nursing.

-Transfer From Another Nursing Program
+Transferring From Another Nursing Program